Toshihiko-tan/Toshihiko-tan/README.md

 💬 I am fluent in Japanese, English, French, and Chinese.
 I can speak a little bit of Spanish as well.

-💡 My research interests are in Population Genetics, Neural Networks, and Large Language Models.
+💡 My research interests are in Population Genetics, Phylodynamics, Neural Networks, and Large Language Models.

 ⚡ **Fun Facts:**